How to finance your renovation

 • If you don't have much equity or the value of your property has fallen, then refinancing might be more challenging or could even cost you lenders mortgage insurance if your LVR rises above 80%.

-Reno option no.4: Line of credit home loan
+Option 4: Line of credit home loan

-A line of credit loan uses the equity in your home to extend a credit limit to you that you can use for any purpose, including renovating, buying a car or going on holidays – the choice is yours!
+A line of credit loan uses the equity in your home to extend a credit limit to you that you can use for any purpose, including renovating, buying a car or going on holiday – the choice is yours!

 Equity is the difference between what you owe on your home and its current value.
 For instance, if you owe $500,000 on your home loan and your home is valued at $750,000, you've built up $250,000 in equity.